 A large vigorous sport fish found in the western Atlantic from New England to Brazil.

-Amberjack (SS-219) was laid down on 15 May 1941 at Groton, Conn., by the Electric Boat Co.; launched on 6 March 1942; sponsored by Mrs. Randall Jacobs, wife of Rear Admiral Jacobs, the head of the Bureau of Personnel; and commissioned on 19 June 1942, Lt.
-Comdr.
-John Archibald Bole, Jr., in command.
+The first Amberjack (SS-219) was laid down on 15 May 1941 at Groton, Conn., by the Electric Boat Co.; launched on 6 March 1942; sponsored by Mrs. Randall Jacobs, wife of Rear Adm.
+Randall Jacobs, the head of the Bureau of Personnel; and commissioned on 19 June 1942, Lt.
+Cmdr.
+John A. Bole, Jr., in command.

 On 15 September, Amberjack was patrolling off Kavieng, New Ireland.
 Three days later, she made contact with a large Japanese transport escorted by a destroyer and fired a spread of four torpedoes at the vessels, but none hit.
 While patrolling in Bougainville Strait on the 19th, the submarine fired two torpedoes at an enemy freighter.
 The first hit under the target's bridge, and the second broke her keel in two.
 Amberjack was credited with having sunk the passenger-cargo vessel Shirogane Maru.